wur-bioinformatics/introduction-to-bioinformatics/week1.md

 UniProtKB consists of two sections:

-- Swiss-Prot - manually-annotated records with information extracted from literature and curated computational analysis.
+- [Swiss-Prot](https://web.expasy.org/docs/userman.html#what_is_sprot) - manually-annotated records with information extracted from literature and curated computational analysis.
-- TrEMBL - automatically annotated records that are not reviewed.
+- [TrEMBL](https://web.expasy.org/docs/userman.html#what_is_trembl) - automatically annotated records that are not reviewed.

 UniProtKB is updated every 8 weeks.
-The current release has ~570,000 entries in Swiss-Prot and ~251 million entries in TrEMBL.
+The current release has ~570,000 entries in Swiss-Prot and ~248 million entries in TrEMBL.

 ---